 Regarding specs, the FTX and FT1 feature dual-weight stacks of 165 lbs each that can be adjusted in 10-pound increments.
 With a 2:1 resistance ratio, that equates to 82.5 lbs per side.
 That’s more than enough weight to build muscle no matter how advanced of a lifter you are.
 That includes the heavy gainers too.

 Related Reading: Light Weights Vs Heavy Weights: Which Is Better?

 The FTX model comes with an assortment of attachments, including a lat bar, a triceps rope, D-handles, and a pull-up strap.
 These attachments allow you to perform a variety of exercises, including lat pulldowns, triceps pushdowns, and leg curls.
 The product also features a pull-up bar, which can help you build upper body strength and improve your posture.

 Speaking of the pull-up bar, that is one area of complaint that a lot of taller folks take issue with.
-With an overall height of 82″, unless you raise up your legs and feet, attaining full extension while hanging is impossible without your feet touching the floor.
+With an overall height of 82″, unless you raise your legs and feet, attaining full extension while hanging is impossible without your feet touching the floor.

 The FTX system also comes with an adjustable bench that can be used flat, inclined, or declined.
-While I have actually grown to love the bench myself, others may not for its height.
+While I have grown to love the bench myself, others may not for its height.
 Only measuring 13.5″ when laid flat, some may find it too low to the ground compared to a standard bench height of 17-18 inches.